 What Is Distortion?

-Audio distortion refers to any kind of deformation of an output waveform compared to its input.
+Audio distortion refers to any deformation of an output waveform compared to its input.

-Speaker distortion, then, is technically only the difference between the waveform of the sound waves it produces when compared to the waveform of the audio signals that are applied to its driver.
+Speaker distortion, then, is technically only the difference between the waveform of the sound waves it produces compared to the waveform of the audio signal applied to its drivers.